bmanley91/gradle-cucumber-jvm-plugin/README.md

 Cucumber tasks can be configured at two levels, globally for the project and individually for a test suite.
 This allows for projects to contain multiple Cucumber test suites that can differ on some properties while inheriting other property values form the project defaults.
-BOth levels of configuration make the following settings available:
+Both levels of configuration make the following settings available:

 * `stepDefinitionRoots`: A list of root packages to scan the classpath for glue code.
 Default to **['cucumber.steps', 'cucumber.hooks']**
 * `featureRoots`: A list of root packages to scan the resources folders on the classpath for feature files.
 Defaults to **['features']**